 - Format 3 provides the budget baseline plan against which performance is being measured as well as any changes during the reporting period.

 - Format 4 provides staffing forecasts for correlation with the Estimate at Completion by the same organizational elements reported in Format 2.

 - Format 5 is a narrative report used to explain significant cost and schedule variances reported in Format 1, other identified contract problems and topics, uses of Management Reserve and Undistributed Budget, an explanation of any significant shifts in the budget baseline reported on Format 3, and to provide technical, schedule and cost impacts based upon root cause analyses, corrective action plans and the anticipated results from those corrective action plans.
 Other explanations provided on Format 5 are the differences between the Best Case, Worst Case and Most Likely EACs.
 Format 5 also provides the contractor's project manager an opportunity to address the overall health of the contract.

 - Format 6 is an electronic file of the contractor's Integrated Master Schedule with status shown as of the report date.
 Unless otherwise specified in the Contract Data Requirements List, the file is submitted in the contractor's own format.

-- Format 7 is an annual report in the contractor's electronic file format.
+- Format 7 is an annual report in an electronic file format.
 It consists of the historical, time-phased actual costs (ACWP) plus future time-phased Estimate to Complete (ETC) values for all of the reported WBS elements of Format 1.
 The total of the time-phased costs must reconcile with Format 1, Block 8, Column (15), and the Estimate at Completion for the same reporting period.